-Liverpool Civic Place, located at 52 Scott Street, Liverpool, is a proposed mixed-use development which will incorporate Council offices, Council chambers, library, childcare and commercial office space.
-Liverpool Civic Place has been identified as a key site, anchoring, and providing the catalyst for further development at the southern end of Liverpool CBD.
-Once completed it will activate and develop vibrant places that attract residents, visitors and workers to Liverpool.
+Liverpool Civic Place, located at 52 Scott Street, Liverpool, is a proposed mixed-use development which will incorporate Council offices, Council chambers, Library, Childcare and Commercial Office Space.
+Liverpool Civic Place has been identified as a key site, anchoring and providing the catalyst for further development at the southern end of Liverpool CBD and once completed will activate and develop vibrant places that attract residents, visitors and workers to Liverpool.